 Neighbours of Mamprobi Polyclinic Baby Thief Amazed by Her Action: “She’s a Calm Person”

-• Sukura residents shocked by arrest of calm woman Latifa Salifu for alleged baby theft
+• Sukura residents have expressed their bewilderment following the arrest of Latifa Salifu for alleged baby theft

-• Social media reactions reveal complex views on judging character based on calmness
+• Social media reactions have been mixed, with different users expressing complex views on the downsides of judging character based on calmness

-The residents in Sukura who are neighbours to Latifa Salifu, the suspect in the Mamprobi Polyclinic baby theft case, were surprised that she was arrested for stealing a baby in a hospital.
+Neighbours of Latifa Salifu, the suspect in the Mamprobi Polyclinic baby theft case, in Sukura, were left surprised that she was arrested for stealing a baby at a hospital.

-One neighbour described Latifa Salifu as a calm woman who would only greet them and go her way.
-He added there were no signs that she could commit such an act.
+One neighbour described her as a calm woman who would only greet them and walk away to run her errands.
+He added that there were no signs that she had the temperament to commit such an act.

 Latifa Salifu, Baby thief, Mamprobi Polyclinic, Police arrest, Missing baby, Rescued baby, Missing but found, Sukura.